menandmice/micetro_docs/guides/user-manual/webapp_server_management.rst

 Server Management actions
 -------------------------

-Any actions that can be performed on a selected server can either be accessed in the “Actions” above the list or by hovering over a menu at the right hand side of the list.
+Any actions that can be performed on a selected server can either be accessed in the :guilabel:`Actions` above the list or by hovering over a menu at the right hand side of the list.

 .. csv-table::
   :header: "Action", "Description"